masabai/etl-pipeline-validation-cicd/README.md

 An ETL pipeline project focused on **testing and validation**, designed to mirror how data pipelines are structured and tested in real-world cloud environments.
 This project showcases a **full A→Z cloud workflow**: extract FAERS data, transform, validate (Great Expectations), and optionally load to Snowflake — all automated via **CI/CD in GitHub Actions** and reproducible in **Codespaces**.

+Instead of saying "I wrote a script," use action verbs that highlight the scale:
+Engineered a high-volume ETL pipeline to ingest and transform 11.5 million rows of FDA (FAERS) data using Python and Snowflake.
+Optimized memory utilization by implementing a chunked data-loading strategy, allowing the processing of 3.8M+ row tables within 8GB RAM constraints.
+Architected a resilient cloud-to-cloud connection by troubleshooting and resolving complex OCSP/SSL certificate handshake issues between GitHub and Snowflake.

 ---
 # ETL Pipeline Testing